21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 7. Strawberries

-Did you know that strawberries are similarly rich in vitamin C as oranges?
-In fact, some data points to 100 grams of strawberries containing slightly more vitamin C than 100 grams of orange.
-And that, among other things, makes strawberries one of the healthiest fruits you can eat.
+Did you know that strawberries are as rich in vitamin C as oranges?
+In fact, 100 grams of strawberries can contain slightly more vitamin C than the same amount of oranges, making them one of the healthiest fruits you can eat.

 Along with having around 59 milligrams (~65% DV) of vitamin C per 100 grams, strawberries are low in sugar and calories and are packed with antioxidants, vitamins and minerals.